 If we reach a fair settlement agreement or the judge awards a payout in your case, we will handle all paperwork, and they will forward the check to us.
 We will process it and distribute your money as soon as possible.

-Do Florida’s Premises Liability Laws Apply to You?
+How Florida’s Premises Liability Laws Apply to You

 In general, most people who visit restaurants, stores, public parks, or private property have protection under Florida’s premises liability laws.
 This includes a wide range of visitors and guests, such as:

 If you were injured as a trespasser, you may not be able to claim compensation for your losses.
 This is especially true if you are over the age of 18.
 In some cases, the parents of minor children can seek legal action if their child was injured as a trespasser.

 We can help you understand if you qualify to file a claim or a personal injury lawsuit against the property owner.
 We will explain how the law affects your case and take action accordingly.

 Commonly Asked Questions About Premises Liability Cases in Jacksonville